anullator/My-Professional-Portfolio/README.md

 ## Description

+This project is my portfolio webpage.
+I update it regularly to reflect the projects I wish to showcase.

-This project is the challenge assignment for Module 02 of the RICE Fullstack Coding Bootcamp.
-The objective was to create a landing page for my coding projects taking accessibility and responsive design into account
+I originally created this portfolio as the challenge assignment for Module 02 of the RICE Fullstack Coding Bootcamp.
+The objective was to consider accessibility and responsive design while building my landing page.

 ## Usage

 ![Screenshot of Portfolio Landing Page](./assets/images/screenshot-portfolio-landing-page.png)

-This is the link to the deployed webpage: https://anullator.github.io/my-professional-portfolio/
+This is the link to the deployed webpage: https://anullator.github.io/My-Professional-Portfolio/